Partnership Firmregistration in India.

 PAN application (Form 49A)

 PAN is applied for the firm in its own name.
-The PAN is required for the firm's bank account, GST registration, and income-tax filings.
+You'll need it for the firm's bank account, GST, and tax filings.

 For each partner